RubyXZZZ/earthquake-tsunami-ml-project/README.md

 cd Notebooks
 ```
 #### 3. **Streamlit App**:
 **Note**: Please use terminal to run the app.
+Please make sure to navigate into the App folder before running the Streamlit App.
 If the terminal asks for your email address, please ignore it and press Enter/Return.
 When using the app, please enter legit numbers for manual input section.
 ```bash
 cd App